AppliedLogicSystems/ALSProlog/docs/docs/guide/9-Freeze,-Exceptions,-Events,-Interrupts,-Signals.md

 behaves as follows:
 1. If Var is instantiated, then M:Goal is executed;

-2. If Var is not instantiated, then the goal freeze(Var, Goal) immediately succeeds, but creates a ‘delay term’ (on the heap) which encodes information about this goal.
+2. If Var is not instantiated, then the goal freeze(Var, Goal) immediately succeeds, but creates a 'delay term' (on the heap) which encodes information about this goal.
 If Var becomes instantiated at some point in the future, at that time, the goal M:Goal is run (with, of course, Var as instantiated).